VSquare2/RESTDocker/README.md

 # RESTDocker

-A simple rest docker application
+A simple rest docker application.
+Use docker desktop as docker works on master slave architecture